-Now that you understand how to work these important muscles, it's time to put all these exercises together into one weight training workout.
+Now that you understand how to work these important muscles, it's time to put all these exercises together into one weight-training workout.
 One common problem faced by novices is choosing how much weight and how many repetitions to do for each exercise.

-In order to make this decision, you must distinguish between muscles that consist mostly of fast-twitch fibers and those that consist mostly of slow-twitch fibers.
+To make this decision, you must distinguish between muscles that consist mostly of fast-twitch fibers and those that consist mostly of slow-twitch fibers.
 Take a look here.

 In general, muscles with many fast-twitch fibers respond to higher weight, lower repetition workouts, and the reverse is true for muscles with many slow-twitch fibers.
 Thus, weight training for cyclists usually involves a workout that looks something like this: